Upendra-Jaiswal/SubBuddy/README.md

 ---

----

 ## 📜 Note

-Thank you for checking out Subshare!
+Thank you for checking out SubBuddy!
 We are excited about the potential of this platform to transform how people share and manage subscriptions.
 Your feedback and contributions are invaluable as we continue to enhance and expand the project.
 Stay tuned for updates, and don't hesitate to reach out with any questions or suggestions.
 Happy sharing!

 ---